ToniWonKanobi/theoveranalyzed.net/posts/2014/12/23/serial.md

 * [Pocket Casts](https://itunes.apple.com/us/app/pocket-casts/id414834813?at=1l3vx9s)
 * [Castro](https://itunes.apple.com/us/app/castro-high-fidelity-podcasts/id723142770?at=1l3vx9s)

 The [former](http://www.shiftyjelly.com/android/pocketcasts) was heralded for being a full-featured, cross-platform client that offered a cloud backend and syncing of podcasts.
 That last bit is important if you frequently delete apps and/or restore your phone.
-I was doing a lot of that when I was heavy into [jailbreaking](http://www.theoveranalyzed.net/posts/2014/02/soft-remix-a-winterboard-theme-for-ios-7).
+I was doing a lot of that when I was heavy into [jailbreaking](@@SiteRoot@@/2014/2/2/soft-remix-a-winterboard-theme-for-ios-7).

-The [latter](http://castro.fm/) was something a bit more special, and a lot more up my alley accordingly.
-[Jeff Benjamin](https://twitter.com/#!/jeffBenjam) of iDownloadBlog did a nice [review](http://www.idownloadblog.com/2013/12/13/castro-review/) of version 1.0, and after watching it, I started using the app full-time.
+The [latter](http://castro.fm/) was something a bit more special, and a lot more up my alley accordingly. iDownloadBlog [reviewed](http://www.idownloadblog.com/2013/12/13/castro-review/) version 1.0, and after watching it, I started using the app full-time.
 [Supertop](http://supertop.co/) had done a lot of custom UI/UX.
 Gestures were delightful, and the app was very, VERY clean.
 There were practically *none* of the 'power-user' features that Pocket Casts offered.

 Ultimately, I could care less about power user features.
 Sure, carefully crafting podcasts episode playlists based on mundane variables is neat-o.
 But really, I just want to listen to good podcasts without all the hubbub associated with Pocket Casts.